Help us build our community dream and experience living in harmony with nature in Colorado, USA

 Help

 Because of our very rustic lifestyle and cold winters we do not accept guests from October through March.
 We are generally warmed up and open for guests again by late April through September.
-We are building a kin's domain community in southern Colorado and our projects are mostly building and planting trees.
-We have worked on projects like building a manually pumped water system to move spring water from our canyon to the canyon rim 200 feet above.
+We are creating a community opportunity in southern Colorado and our projects cover a wide range of activity.
 We have path building projects through a steep forested area (leading down to the river canyon).
-We have shelters ready to be cobbed and shelters ready to be roofed.
-The roofing help is both framing and installing metal roofing.
-We have holes to dig for trees and at certain times of the year we have trees to plant in those holes.
-We also have people building their own private domains (5 acre plots) who come here off and on but don't yet live here.
-There is a lot of digging needed here and there, and we also have a river to swim in depending on the season, places to explore or meditate in nature's serene beauty.
+We have a shelter ready to be screened, a new family graveyard ready for beautification.
+We need holes dug for trees and at certain times of the year we have trees to plant in those holes.
+There is a lot of digging needed here and there, and routine maintenance for sustainable living.
+We also have a river to swim in depending on the weather, places to explore or meditate in nature's serene beauty.

 IMPORTANT for some people: We are at an elevation of 5200 feet.
 Some health conditions will make it difficult to help in this altitude (low for Colorado but high for many visitors).
 Healthy people will only experience more heavy breathing especially when hiking up from the canyon.